Key Takeaways

 - Trusting generated code without review.
 Generated code can have bugs.
 Always review.

 - Using models too small.
-Qwen2.5-Coder 7B is minimum for practical coding.
+Qwen3 8B (5 GB VRAM) is the minimum for practical coding.
 3B models produce poor code.

 - Not providing context.
 Code quality depends on prompt context.
 Provide function signature, types, docstrings.